Two Republican hopefuls take the place of a GOP incumbent for 6th District race

 Pichardo, 28, is a Greensboro native whose parents immigrated from Mexico and are naturalized citizens.

-She lives in a Caswell County community that is part of the current district Walker represents, but that is not in the new format which only includes Guilford and part of Forsyth counties.

-The law permits members of Congress to live outside their districts, requiring only that they live in the same state.
+She lives in a Caswell County community that is part of the current district Walker represents, but that is not in the new format which only includes Guilford County and part of Forsyth County.
+(The law permits members of Congress to live outside their districts, requiring only that they live in the same state.)

 The GOP contest in the 6th District has been a polite undertaking so far, with Pichardo saying in a recent interview that she only disagrees strongly with her opponent on one issue — his support for sharply curtailing the U.S. Department of Education’s role in public schools.